open-energy-transition/form-energy-storage/_sources/00-readme.md

 ![alt text](img/map.png)

-To run multiple scenarios with a reasonable amount of computational power, we limit the scope of the model to the following:
+To strike a good balance between the spatial and temporal resolution of the model and the required computational power and time, we limit the scope of the model to the following:

 - **Spatial Scope**:
-  - The model includes Germany, along with its neighboring countries and Italy, making up 12 out of the 34 countries in PyPSA-Eur.
+  - The model includes Germany, along with its grid neighboring countries and Italy, making up 12 out of the 34 countries in PyPSA-Eur.
   - The spatial resolution are 52 nodes in total, with 31 nodes dedicated to Germany, making the results for Germany more accurate than those for other modeled countries.
 - **Temporal Scope**:
-  - The analysis targets the near-term application of iron-air storage technologies, focusing on the year 2035, while PyPSA-Eur models the period from 2020 to 2050 in 5-year intervals.
+  - The analysis targets the near-term application of iron-air storage technologies, focusing on the year 2035.
-  - The temporal resolution is segmented into 4380 hours.
-See [Segmentation Temporal Clustering](https://open-energy-transition.github.io/form-energy-storage/21-segmentation.html) for more detail.
+  - The temporal resolution is segmented into 4380 snapshots, equivalent to an average temporal clustering of 2 hourly resolution.
+See [Segmentation Temporal Clustering](https://open-energy-transition.github.io/form-energy-storage/21-segmentation.html) for more details.
 - **Sectoral Scope**:
   - The model includes only sectors with energy storage technologies, specifically the power, heating, and transport sectors, excluding the industrial sector.

-To view all the changes in detail, check out:
+To view all the changes in detail, refer to:

 * [Base Configuration](https://open-energy-transition.github.io/form-energy-storage/11-baseline.html)
 * [Features](https://open-energy-transition.github.io/form-energy-storage/03-features.html)